Euronymou5/Doxxer-Toolkit/README.md

 ## English repo:

 # Doxxer-Toolkit
-**• A tool that integrates the compilation of various tools, techniques and sources of information, making it easier to carry out a doxxeo.**
+**• A tool that integrates the compilation of various tools, techniques and sources of information, making it easier to carry out a dox.**

 **• Everything necessary that a doxxer should always have on hand.**